jpy-cpp/jpy-cpp.github.io/README.md

 # jpy-cpp.github.io
 Algorithms
-This is a branch about MaxFlow.
+This is a branch about String.